walki/react-complete-guide/react-notes.md

 We use ReactDOM to create the root of the document, that is being placed.

 public/index.html - single file that is being loaded by the browser, entry point to the react ui is injected.

+## Section 4 - React State and Working with Events

+Making Apps interactive and reactive

+Handling Events - user events like clicks etc
+And updating the UI and working with changing states